lexrus/xcstrings_mcp

 xcstrings-mcp

 A Rust implementation of a Model Context Protocol (MCP) server designed for working with Xcode .xcstrings files.
-It exposes the translation catalog as MCP tools and also serves a lightweight web editor so teams can browse, search, and edit strings from a browser.
+It exposes the translation catalog as MCP tools and optionally serves a lightweight web editor (when enabled via environment variables) so teams can browse, search, and edit strings from a browser.

 Note: This project was created with AI assistance using tools like Codex and Claude Code.
 While we strive for quality, there may be issues or areas for improvement.
 We welcome bug reports, feature requests, and contributions via GitHub Issues.